-In case Exporter IP is used to create a filter and that netflow exporter changes its export IP address, you will have to manually updated the filter.
+If Exporter IP is part of filter condition and netflow exporter is configured with different IP address for exporting netflow packets, you will have to manually update the filter condition.

 NetFlow Sampling Settings

 When core network devices have a very large amount of traffic passing through them, you may decide that your exporter device sends sampled netflow data to lower CPU load.
 In this case, sample ratios enable you to multiply metric values and get a more realistic traffic in the graphs.